Glossary of Soap Making Terms

 Solvent Extraction

-The process used to seperate botanical matter from essential oils using solvents.
+The process used to separate botanical matter from essential oils using solvents.

 Steam Distillation

-The process used to seperate botanical matter from essential oils using steam.
+The process used to separate botanical matter from essential oils using steam.

 The excess oils left unsaponified in the finished soap.
-This excess oil contributes to the moisturizing qualities of soap.
+This excess oil contributes to the moisturising qualities of soap.

 Surfactant